-Note that the point on the upward ascent of the swinging of the arms where partners can no longer continue holding hands comfortably will vary among the partnerships.
-It is important to be sensitive to the physical capacity and needs of one's different partners throughout the dance.
+Note that the point on the upward ascent of the swinging of the arms where partners can no longer continue holding hands comfortably will vary among the final round.

-Dance repeats from the start and continues as above until the leader determines the final round.
+Dance repeats from the start and continues as above until the leader determines

 Ending: At the end of the final partner round, dancers join hands in a circle.
-On DAM of first "a-DAM" right foot steps right to begin a normal walk-step anti-clockwise as they continue singing the full chant together.
+On DAM of first "a-DAM" right foot steps right to begin a normal walk-step anticlockwise as they continue singing the full chant together.
 The leader may suggest visualizing all of humanity in the center of the circle for the shared blessing.
 This continues until the leader feels it is complete.
 The full chant is sung one final time as dancers stand in place and repeat the blessing gesture toward the center of the circle during each of the first 3 phrases.
 Then dancers simply stand holding hands during the last 2 phrases.